thesparklabs/openvpn-configuration-generator/README.md

 ## Overview
-The OpenVPN Configuration Generator is designed to make generating server and client configurations for an OpenVPN server easier.
+The OpenVPN Configuration Generator is designed to make generating server and client configurations for an OpenVPN server and Viscosity easier.

 ## Download
 Releases for macOS, Windows, and Linux can be [downloaded here](https://github.com/thesparklabs/openvpn-configuration-generator/releases/latest).